 - Auto-connect across carriers; pairs with Moultrie's solar Power Pack.

 The Edge 2 Pro is what a cellular camera looks like when a software team runs the roadmap.
 No SD card means one less failure point; Live Aim means no more test-photo walk-backs; and the cloud AI quietly buries the 300 wind-triggered grass photos before you ever scroll them.
-Plans are the priciest here (unlimited ~$17/month), and night image quality is a half-step behind Tactacam, but on high-volume sets — feeders, food plots — the filtering alone earns the premium.
+Plans are the priciest here (unlimited $12.99/month annual or $16.99 monthly, per Moultrie’s published pricing), and night image quality is a half-step behind Tactacam, but on high-volume sets — feeders, food plots — the filtering alone earns the premium.
 Add the solar Power Pack from our best solar trail camera guide and it runs all season untouched.
+Note the Edge 3 generation (GPS, Bluetooth, 50MP on the Pro) is now on shelves from $99.99 — we ranked every current model in our Moultrie lineup guide.

 4. SpyPoint Flex-M — Best Budget Cellular